alviano/asp-chef/static/doc/@LLMs/ChatCompletion.md

 A role predicate must have arity one.
 Arguments are Base64-encoded (e.g., they can be produced by the **Encode** operation), and can include *mustache directives* as in the **Markdown** operation.

+As an alternative, messages can be also given with the facts of the form `__message__(role("content""))`.
+In this case, the content is a simple double-quoted string (not Base64-encoded), and the `role` functor must be one of the accepted roles.

 The order of the messages is the order in which the atoms occur in the input.

 Role predicates can be echoed in the output.